Frequently Asked Questions

 The recipes I have devised have been specifically designed to provide balance by variety, over time, in exactly the same natural way that we as humans achieve balance in our own diets by the variety of foods that we eat.
 That is to say, not every single meal has to be complete and balanced, but that that status is achieved, as with our own food, over time.

-Importantly though, you do need to add Eggshell Powder for essential calcium.
+Importantly though, you do need to add Essential Calcium for Dogs for essential calcium.

 Don't dogs prefer the same food all the time?